CodeYourFuture/CYF-Workshops/components-2/readme.md

 <!--{{<note type="tip" title="Your working branch is your cohort name">}}-->

 Your COHORT branch is your cohort name.
-It might be NW6, WM5, GL7...You're working in your COHORT branch and NOT in main.
+It might be NW6, WM5, GL7...
+You'll be making branches starting from your COHORT branch and NOT starting from main.

 <!--{{</note>}}-->